mattermost/docs/source/preferences/manage-your-notifications.rst

 .. note::

-  Mattermost also supports the ability to group multiple email notifications together into a single email.
+  Mattermost can group multiple email notifications together into a single email.
 If your Mattermost admin :ref:`enables this feature <configure/site-configuration-settings:enable email batching>`, you'll receive batches of notifications by email every 15 minutes, or as configured by your admin.

 Missing notifications?
 ----------------------